 Brake calipers come standard in painted colors such as Orange, Red, Black and Yellow.
 There is also an option to upgrade to premium high polish options in Silver, Gold and Titanium as well as Glassy/Hard Anodized Colors.
 Over 20,000 custom color finishes are also available for an additional fee leaving the options nearly limitless.
 You can check out some of our favorite customization options here.
 Options to upgrade to a Titanium Center Bell and Hardware or Twin Color Anodized Center Bell are also available for further customization of your brake system.

 Furthering the ability for customization our big brake kits allow you the choice of either cross drilled or slotted rotors.
-Slotted and cross drilled rotors are essential to getting performance out of your brake set up.
-The cross drilled rotor is designed to dissipate heat and brake gases for quicker braking and less brake fade as a result.
+Better performance out of your brake set up comes from slotted and cross rotors.
+The cross drilled rotor dissipates heat and brakes gases for quicker braking.
+This results in less brake fade.
 Slotted rotors elevate performance – they came as an upgraded design from the drilled rotor as they do a better job of dispersing heat and braking gases without adding additional wear to the pads.
-Both rotor types have increased “bite” over stock and continuously clean and refresh the pad surface, however we recommend slotted rotors for vehicles that will be seeing more track use and cross drilled rotors for those that will be daily driven.
+Both rotor types have increased “bite” over stock and continuously clean and refresh the pad surface.
+However, we recommend slotted rotors for vehicles that will be seeing more track use and cross drilled rotors for those that will be daily driven.

+Benefits of a Big Brake Kit are numerable.
 Whether you’re building a racecar or a show car, or something in between, the benefits of a big brake kit are virtually endless.
-Brake kits offer something for everyone, including enhanced performance, appearance and longevity, however regardless of your needs, being able to brake efficiently and safely is key.
+Brake kits offer something for everyone, including enhanced performance, appearance and longevity.
+Regardless of your needs, being able to brake efficiently and safely is key.